-Visits to local and national businesses and organisation.
+Visits to local and national businesses and organisations.

-Guest speaker discussing opportunities for careers in business.
+Guest speakers discussing opportunities for careers in business.

 Other A Levels

-Business Studies combines well with many A Level subjects from English and Modern Foreign Languages through to Sciences and Maths.
+Business Studies combines well with many A Level subjects, from English, French and Spanish through to any of the sciences, and Maths.

 Where will my course lead?